durvs/durvs.github.io/cv-en.md

 *   Solutions Architect **[Infracommerce](http://www.infracommerce.com.br/)**, São Paulo, SP - `Aug 2019 (Current)`
     * Responsible for new infrastructure solutions
     * Responsible for the solution and direction of development projects
-    * Alignment with business and project managers
+    * Focal point with business area and project managers
     * Responsible for the technologies roadmap
     * Support to Technical Leaders
+    * Conducting interviews and technical evaluations
 *   Front End Leader **[Infracommerce](http://www.infracommerce.com.br/)**, São Paulo, SP - `Aug 2018 - Aug 2019`
     * Creation and maintenance of JavaScript libraries that handle with platform apis and User interface.
     * Analysis and maintenance of SQL data models, procedures and functions